arclab-hku/AeCoM_Aerial-Continuum-Manipulator/README.md

 ## Publication

-R. Peng, Z. Wang and P. Lu, "AeCoM: An Aerial Continuum Manipulator With IMU-Based Kinematic Modeling and Tendon-Slacking Prevention," in IEEE Transactions on Systems, Man, and Cybernetics: Systems, doi: 10.1109/TSMC.2023.3257166.
+**R. Peng**, Z. Wang and P. Lu, "AeCoM: An Aerial Continuum Manipulator With IMU-Based Kinematic Modeling and Tendon-Slacking Prevention," in IEEE Transactions on Systems, Man, and Cybernetics: Systems, doi: 10.1109/TSMC.2023.3257166.

 ## System Architecture